justinlubin/cobbler/DEPENDENCIES.md

    now.
 The next step will use `pip` to install the necessary Python packages.*
 4. Run `make deps` (for convenience, this will also install the dependencies necessary to analyze the evaluation data)

+The actual dependencies are listed in the `requirements.txt` file in the `frontend` directory.

 ## Additional dependencies